 And by and large, they had basically exhausted the Germans.

-And um and the thing about Russia was it had this because it had this enormous dynamic economy that didn't have, you know, that didn't have any sort of borders to the to the east and unlimited manpower and you know huge amount of agricultural production that they were in the best condition of all the belligerents in the war.
+And the thing about Russia was it had this, because it had this enormous dynamic economy that didn't have, you know, that didn't have any sort of borders to the east, and unlimited manpower and huge amount of agricultural production, that they were in the best condition of all the belligerents in the war.

 We ate, you know, soup made out of potato rinds.

-And, you know, it happened when my feet were growing.
+And, you know, that it happened when my feet were growing.

 So my feet never grew.